NPQ in Leading Teacher Development

 Benefit from our programme’s blended approach, learn about the core research on how to design and deliver effective professional learning, with practical examples of how to put these approaches into action.

 Build expertise in developing others, including practical skills in how to sequence, plan and develop a high-quality CPD offer (Continuing Professional Development) for all staff.
+In addition, for anyone mentoring trainee teachers – whether in a school or other setting – we offer optional deep dive content to equip you to lead teacher training.

 Free one-to-one support and coaching